Where to Stay in Slovenia: Best Areas, Cities & Smart Bases

 ALPS VALLEY

-Travel note: don’t underestimate driving times between valleys.
+Travel note: don’t underestimate driving times.
+Distance is short, roads are not.

 Where to stay in Soča Valley